Wasfia Nazreen

-Wasfia Nazreen (ওয়াসফিয়া নাজরীন) is a Bangladeshi mountaineer, activist, social worker and environmentalist.
+Wasfia Nazreen (ওয়াসফিয়া নাজরীন born 27 October 1982) is a Bangladeshi mountaineer, activist, social worker and environmentalist.

 Nazreen is the first Bengali and Bangladeshi to scale K2, the world's second highest and most dangerous peak becoming one of the 40 women in history since 1954 to have successfully scaled K2.

 Nazreen earlier became the first Bangladeshi and first Bengali to complete the Seven Summits (Reinhold Messner's list) on 18 November 2015.

 Nazreen dedicated her 2012 Mount Everest climb to the women of Bangladesh, saying: "We have achieved independence 41 years ago, but our women are yet to enjoy freedom."

 National Geographic recognized Nazreen as one of their Adventurers of the Year 2014/2015.
 She was selected in honor of her activism and commitment to empowering women through her work in the field of adventure.
 She was again selected as one of their Explorers in 2016, becoming the only woman to hold the simultaneous titles of National Geographic Explorer and Adventurer.

 Nazreen is credited in Bangladesh history as the nation's inspiration and one of the legendary women to have made a pioneering contribution.
 Nazreen is also known for her campaigns to raise awareness of animal rights, human rights situations in Tibet, environmental impacts, Bangladeshi women's rights: including sex workers and garment factory workers, Sherpa people and other high-altitude workers' rights, and Indigenous groups.
 In 2011, Nazreen testified at the 10th session of UNPFII: United Nations Permanent Forum on Indigenous Issues, against the continued oppression and land-grabbing of Adibashis, or indigenous people of Bangladesh, by people of her own ethnicity.